Rox win on wild pitch in 11th; Texas’ 13th road loss in row

 That was the last Rangers batter to reach off Colorado starter Germán Márquez.
 He retired the last 12 batters he faced and ended with a strikeout to finish the seventh.
 He allowed an unearned run on two hits and struck out seven.

+“That was maybe the toughest decision I had all night,” Rockies manager Bud Black said of taking out Márquez.
+“When we talked after the seventh he indicated to me he had hit the end of the line.”

 Daza’s two-out single in the fifth put Colorado ahead 2-1.
-Khris Davis’ pinch-hit homer in the eight off Carlos Estevez tied it again.
+Khris Davis’ pinch-hit homer in the eight off Carlos Estévez tied it again.

+“Carlos just made a mistake and Davis didn’t miss it,” Black said.
+“He squared it up.”

+It was the first pinch homer by a Ranger since Danny Santana on June 19, 2019 vs. Cleveland.

 TRAINER’S ROOM

-Rangers: RHP Kyle Gibson (right groin strain) was scheduled to throw an extended bullpen session before Tuesday’s game, manager Chris Woodward said.
+Rangers: RHP Kyle Gibson (right groin strain) was scheduled to throw an extended bullpen session before Tuesday’s game, Woodward said.
 It is Gibson’s first bullpen session since going in the injured list May 25 (retroactive to May 22).

-Rockies: Chris Owings is getting closer to baseball activities, manager Bud Black said.
+Rockies: Chris Owings is getting closer to baseball activities, Black said.
 “He’s feeling good, he’s running, he’s playing catch, shagging.
 He’s doing well, he’s on target,” Black said. … LHP Ben Bowden was activated from the IL and optioned to Triple-A. Colorado recalled INF Alan Trejo from Albuquerque and optioned utility player Connor Joe to Triple-A.

 CROWDED HOUSE